St. Petersburg Golf Courses: 7 Area Hot Spots for Golfers

 St. Petersburg Golf Courses to Test Your Skills

 Named one of the top five golf courses in Florida by Florida Golf Magazine and host to a PGA Tour Champions event for over 20 years, this course awaits just 35 minutes north of downtown St. Pete.
 Its greens wind through natural wetlands, cypress heads and lagoons, providing a challenging course that allows golfers to play well within their game.

 A variety of tees allow the course to be played from 4,990 yards to just under 7,000 yards, with water on almost every hole.
 But that’s what makes TPC Tampa Bay fun as well as demanding.
 Fun fact: Former PGA legend Chi Chi Rodriguez consulted on the building of this elite course.

 Isla Del Sol Yacht and Country Club (St. Petersburg, FL)

-This St. Pete country club is private in winter, but opens to the public in spring and summer.
+This St. Pete country club is private and offers summer memberships.
 Nestled between the southern tip of St. Petersburg and St. Pete Beach on Boca Ciega Bay, this 18-hole par-71 course features 6,392 yards of golf from the longest tees.